tim5khatulistiwa/tim5khatulistiwa/README.md

 - ⚡ Fun fact: ...
 -->

-# HELLO WE ARE TIM 5 FROM SECTION KHATULISTIWA
+# HELLO WE ARE TIM 5

+## We are solid team from the khatulistiwa section Revou Tech Academy!